digital-asset/daml/docs/source/json-api/production-setup.rst

 - the query store backend database server
 - the ledger

-*HTTP JSON API* server exposes an API to interact with the Ledger and it uses JDBC to interact with its underlying query store for caching and serving data efficiently.
+The *HTTP JSON API* server exposes an API to interact with the Ledger and it uses JDBC to interact with its underlying query store in order to cache and serve data efficiently.

-The *HTTP JSON API* server releases are regularly tested with OpenJDK 11 on a x86_64 architecture, with Ubuntu 20.04, macOS 11.5.2 and Windows Server 2016.
+The *HTTP JSON API* server releases are regularly tested with OpenJDK 11 on a x86_64 architecture, with Ubuntu 20.04, macOS 11.5.2, and Windows Server 2016.

 In production, we recommend running on a x86_64 architecture in a Linux environment.
 This environment should have a Java SE Runtime Environment such as OpenJDK JRE and must be compatible with OpenJDK version 11.0.11 or later.
-We recommend using PostgreSQL server as query-store, most of our tests have been done with servers running version > 10.
+We recommend using PostgreSQL server as query-store.
+Most of our tests have been done with servers running version > 10.

 Scaling and Redundancy
 **********************

 .. note:: This section of the document only talks about scaling and redundancy setup for the *HTTP JSON API* server.
-In all of the recommendations suggested below we assume that the JSON API always interacts with a single participant on the ledger.
+In all recommendations suggested below we assume that the JSON API is always interacting with a single participant on the ledger.

-We advise that the *HTTP JSON API* server and query store components to have dedicated computation and memory resources available to them.
-This can be achieved via containerization or setting them up on independent physical servers.
-Ensure that the two components are **physically co-located** to reduce network latency for communication.
+We advise that the *HTTP JSON API* server and query store components have dedicated computation and memory resources available to them.
+This can be achieved via containerization or by setting them up on independent physical servers.
+Please ensure that the two components are **physically co-located** to reduce network latency for communication.
 The scaling and availability aspects heavily rely on the interactions between the core components listed above.

-With respect to scaling we recommend to follow the general advice in trying to understand the bottlenecks and see if adding additional processing power/memory is beneficial.
+With respect to scaling we recommend one follow general practice: Try to understand the bottlenecks and see if adding additional processing power/memory helps.

 The *HTTP JSON API* can be scaled independently of its query store.
 You can have any number of *HTTP JSON API* instances talking to the same query store